-Brad was a founding member of the International Association of Burn Camps in 2001 and served as chairperson of the organization from 2007 to 2012, helping to increase professional Burn Camp practices internationally.
-Brad’s passion is teaching youth programs to develop psychosocial programming and integrate it into their daily schedule.
-He is an active member of the American Burn Association, having served on the ABA Program Committee, Organization and Delivery of Burn Care Committee, and Burn Camp Special Interest Group over his 22 years in burn care.
-Brad has received many accolades, including being recognized as a Utah Business Magazine “Health Care Hero” in 2002 (his Burn Camp was recognized again for the honor in 2011), and as a “Pay It Forward” recipient from KUTV in 2012.
+Brad especially enjoys helping youth programs design and integrate psychosocial programming.
+He is currently on the Board of Trustees of the American Burn Association, having served on the ABA Program Committee, Organization and Delivery of Burn Care Committee, Burn Nurse Certification Committee, and Burn Camp Special Interest Group over his 30 years in burn care.
+He has received many accolades, including being recognized as a Utah Business Magazine “Health Care Hero” in 2002 (Brad’s burn camp received this award in 2011), and as a “Pay It Forward” recipient from KUTV in 2012.

 Brad is a favorite speaker at medical facilities, care organizations, and camp conferences.
 When they are not at camp, Brad and his wife, Necia, live in Layton, Utah with their two children, Kaelyn (born 1998) and Lance (born 2003).
 He enjoys river rafting, camping, fly-fishing, golfing and cheering for the Denver Broncos and the University of Utah football team.